DragonJT/JASM/README.md

 # JASM
-goal is to convert a simple assembly language to webassembly binary in typescript.
+goal is to create a simple assembly language which compiles to webassembly binary.

-Currently very early in development.
-Creates a webassembly binary which prints a number.